pascalhuszar/Swarm-Hunt/README.md

 # SWARM HUNT
 ++ Unity Version: 2018.3.8f1 ++

-A simple game where you navigate a bird swarm through procedural generated, endless world.
+A simple game where you navigate a bird swarm through a procedural generated, endless world.
 At time, the swarm health diminshes.
 You need to catch the hearts to gain back health, to fullfill your Goal... stay alive.